data-craft-01/ab_testing/README.md

 # A/B Testing

 -	A/B testing is a method of comparing two versions of a webpage or app against each other to determine which one performs better against a specific objective.
+-	A/B testing is a conversion rate optimization (CRO) technique that businesses use to boost conversions.

 ### Nomenclature
 1. Test vs Control/Baseline